kalirishik/Zoho-System-Design-Programs/README.md

     6. If no taxis are available, reject the booking.
     7. Display the earnings and booking details of each taxi after every booking.

-# Railway Ticket Booking Application 🚅:
+# Railway Ticket Booking System 🚅:

     Design a Railway Ticket booking application with the following constraints: